 His research has appeared in top journals, including Research in Organizational Behavior, Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Journal of Behavioral Decision Making, and Journal of Cross Cultural Psychology.

 Representative Papers (Click here for complete CV)

 - “Diverse according to whom?
-Racial group membership and concerns about discrimination shape diversity judgments,” with S. Trawalter, and M. M. Unzueta.
-In press, Personality and Social Psychology Bulletin, Vol. 40, 2014, pp. 1354-1372.
+Racial group membership and concerns about discrimination shape diversity judgments” with S. Trawalter, and M. M. Unzueta.
+Personality and Social Psychology Bulletin, Vol. 40, 2014, pp. 1354-1372.

-- “Revisiting extrenal validity: Concerns about trolley problems and other sacrifical dilemmas in moral psychology” with A. P. McGraw, D. M. Bartels, and C. Warren.
-In press, Social and Personality Psychology Compass, Vol 8, 2014, pp. 536-554.
+- “Revisiting external validity: Concerns about trolley problems and other sacrificial dilemmas in moral psychology” with A. P. McGraw, D. M. Bartels, and C. Warren.
+Social and Personality Psychology Compass, Vol 8, 2014, pp. 536-554.

 - “Corporate social responsibility as a source of employee satisfaction” with L. J. Skitka.
 Research in Organizational Behavior, Vol. 32, 2012, pp. 63-86.

 - Full-time MBA Excellence in Teaching Award, 2013

 - Fully-employed MBA Excellence in Teaching Award, 2013